My Notes on “Tyranny of the Urgent”

-A small book about how we allow the urgency of tasks dictate our lives, taking all our time, whether we want it or not.
+How we allow the urgency of tasks dictate our lives, taking all our time, whether we want it or not.
 Time is best spent doing important things.
 Looking back, a list of urgent tasks finished generates anxiety.
 A list of important tasks finished generates peace.
-Even though written more than three decades ago, it’s still very relevant in these times.

 If you feel like your days are too short, more time each day is not the solution.
 Parkinson’s Law seems to be a thing.